 In addition, keep reading challenging material, such as the Top 100 Fiction and Top 100 Non-Fiction titles on Amazon.
 Also check out literary websites such as The Atlantic, The New Yorker, The Economist, and even Grantland for the sports fans.

+Step 4: (only recommended for lower-scoring students): take an SAT classroom course.
 These types of classes can be helpful for low scorers who need all the time, practice and repetition they can get.
 However, don't overpay for an "elite" class or a score "guarantee": these types of classes are all very similar, focusing mostly on test content and basic strategies for the average student.
 Instead, save your money for a qualified private tutor later on in the process.
 In addition, the so-called guarantees are usually full of fine print, so it's quite difficult to actually get your money back, even if you feel that you should qualify.

-uy a good graphing calculator if you don't have one already—and start learning how to use DESMOS, which is a powerful and free online calculator that is now built into the DSAT.
+Step 5: Buy a good graphing calculator if you don't have one already—and start learning how to use DESMOS, which is a powerful and free online calculator that is now built into the DSAT.

 Step 6: Once you begin studying, consider scheduling some time with me or another private tutor.
 You may meet with me for anywhere from 30 minutes to 100 hours, but most students need at least 15-25 hours for a full preparation.
 I recommend scheduling a 15-minute phone consultation with before the first lesson, to discuss timelines, scheduling, and the unique needs of the student(s).